noeliaigc/IMDb-project/README.md

     - mustGenres -> String array which has the genres that must contain the movies to be searched.
     - mustNotGenres -> String array which has the gernes that must not contain the movies to be searched.
     - excludedIds -> String array which has the movies ids that must not be searched.
+    - types -> String with the type of the movies to be searched (ALL, EPISODE, MOVIE)